-For you to get a better understanding of these very important concepts, let's go in-depth into each one so you can start implementing them confidently in your next project.
+All forms of contrast play a vital role in whether or not you have a successful design that's appealing and easy to follow.
+For you to get a better understanding of these very important concepts, let's go in-depth into the four types of contrast so you can start implementing them confidently in your next project:

-Contrast of Size
+1. Contrast of size

 In the image below, you can see a very simple example of contrast of size.
 Your eyes are drawn to the large text.
 It feels natural; something big beside something small will indicate the big item is far more significant.

 Contrast of size is not applicable to just text; it can also be the images in the design.
 It's necessary that you find the areas in your design where you want the viewer to focus on.
 Try to lead the viewer's eye by having a variation in sizes.

-Contrast of Color
+2. Contrast of color

 Establishing the right contrast of colors can make or break your design.
 You don't want colors to conflict with each other in such a way that it's confusing and irritating to look at.
 Looking at the image above, your eyes will probably start hurting after staring at it for even just a few seconds.

-Contrast of Shape
+3. Contrast of shape

-Depending on how far you take this, you can create a very extreme level of contrast to attract more attention to an area.
+Utilizing contrast in shape will allow you to deepen the level of contrast to attract more attention to an area.
 For instance, if you have a layout where all of the elements are made up of rectangles, but right in the middle there's a circle, the viewer's attention is going to go directly to the circle because it's different from the rest of the elements.

-If you examine the image above, you can see this layout is almost entirely made up of rectangle shapes.
+If you examine the image above, you can see this layout is almost entirely made up of rectangles.
 The images are rectangles, as well as the different graphical elements.
 The thing that will probably stand out to you the most, however, is the lamp because it's the only element in the composition that isn't a rectangular shape, and your eye goes directly to that image first.

-Contrast of Type
+4. Contrast of type

+Contrast of type concerns font.
 No matter what design you're creating, chances are you'll be working with some type of font.
 When it comes to typefaces, the other elements of contrast can all be applied, whether it's color, size or shape.

 In the layout example above, you can see a great representation of contrast between type.
 While there's really only two different typefaces used in the design, there's a great contrast between both type and color.

 Contrast is one of the most important principles in design, and it goes much further than just light and dark color values.
 All these elements of contrast should work together in a layout or design to help achieve the final look.